viktimolog/ReactMobXMobilePhoneStore/README.md

 Change the directory: cd ReactMobXMobilePhoneStore

-Install all dependencies: npm install
+Install all dependencies: yarn

-Run: npm run dev
+Run: yarn run dev

 Viewing the application in your browser: http://localhost:8080